FaxIv/monitoring/README.md

+# MONITORING HELM CHART
 Implementation of the test task.

 The chart is based on kube-prometheus-stack with the addition of prometheus-blackbox-exporter.
-In the settings kube-prometheus-stack (./values.yaml) are disabled:
+In the settings kube-prometheus-stack `./values.yaml` are disabled:
   - nodeExporter
   - alertmanager
   - kubeStateMetrics